 Don’t worry if you’ve messed up big time.
 Wrong choices don’t mean that your life is over or on some sort of preset outcome.
 There is still time.

 There are so many ways to deal with what you are going through…and none of them seem like a good option to you right now.
-I can promise that how you deal with this drama and the decisions you make today, have a huge impact on the rest of your life.
+I can promise that the decisions you make today have a huge impact on the rest of your life.
 Choose carefully.

 Dropping Out Of School

 School is important.
 I know you think that a GED is the same thing as a diploma, but the truth is that it’s not.
 It signifies who you were and is difficult for employers to over look.
 A high school diploma is huge, because of what it signifies.
-It’s physical proof that when things get frustrating or tough, you aren’t walking away.
+It’s physical proof that when things get frustrating or tough, you don’t walk away.
 You aren’t a quitter.

 The risk of becoming a teenage parent is huge, no matter if the girl is on birth control and the guy wears a condom or not.
-Seriously, Google it because it’s so incredibly common.
+Check out what the Center for Disease Control found about rates of teenage pregnancy.
 I wouldn’t wish that on anyone.
 Not because it puts you on a preset outcome (I told you that above…pay attention).
 Being a parent just makes everything so much harder, trust me.
 When you are a teenager you already have enough challenges.

 I can’t even really touch on STDs.
 Let’s just say that one of the many reasons I’m thankful to be married is that I don’t have to worry about STDs.
-Infection is rampant and being able to ask someone for their lab tests would be a necessary evil before having sex.
+According to TeenSource, half of all teens and young adults who are sexually active will get an STD by the time they are 25 years old.
+Infection is rampant and being able to ask someone for their lab tests is a necessary evil before having sex.
 If you can’t talk about sex and all its messy factors with that guy or girl…you should’t have sex with them.
 Seriously.

 If you’re not a virgin anymore, that doesn’t mean you have to keep having sex.
 No, you don’t have to proclaim yourself a born again virgin.
-You can just decide that you want to wait before having sex again…it’s that simple.
+Just decide that you want to wait before having sex again…it’s that simple.
 The person you’re with should respect that…and if they don’t then honestly they aren’t worth your time.

 What Are Your Goals?